stephenharris/guise/readme.md

 Guise is a WordPress framework for modifying the UI, it handles the behind-the-scenes interactions with WordPress so that you can focus on writing OOP code.

-**This is early on in development, contributions are wellcome - see the wish list below!**
+**This is early on in development, contributions are welcome - see the wish list below!**

 ## Example